ammrat13/ammrat13.github.io/_drafts/edge_coloring_complete_graphs_of_even_order.md

 = n-1
 %%

 days.
-I still had to show that it can't be shorter, though, and that's what I then set out to do.
+I still had to show we won't be cut short, though, and that's what I set out to do.

 ---